telia-oss/terraform-module-template/STYLE.md

 }
 ```

-There should be two blank lines between resource definitions.
+There should be one blank lines between resource definitions.

 ```hcl
 // bad